PeteGashek/communal-billing-system/README.md

-        cbs:newyear arg
+        cbs:createbill

-Where arg is number of year (for example 2013).
+//Where arg is number of year (for example 2013).
+Arg is yet empty .
+Implementation on the way.

 !!!!IMPORTANT
 deploy to karaf joda-time-2.2.jar